nmsa/tma-framework/documents/README.md

 Finally, the [`TMA_Execute`](#tma_execute) microservice runs the adaptation plan using the deployed actuators on the target layers.
 This component is continuously polling the messages from the `execute` queue.
 When a plan is added, the list of actions is obtained from the [`TMA_Knowledge`](#tma_knowledge), with the order of execution and the parameters values.

-(nmsa: CHECK IF THIS CONTENT SHOULD REPLACE THE SECTION FROM THE MAIN PAGE)

-(REVIEW THE LINKS TO THE SUB-MODULES)